Last updated September 20th, 2018.

 Everything from amusement parks, to universities, to offices and (of course) residential property are popping up.
 Rich Chinese and Singaporeans are lured into purchasing real estate for all of the reasons stated above.

-However for all the potential it has, Johor Bahru doesn’t yet have any industry to speak of.
+For all the potential it has, Johor Bahru doesn’t have any major industry to speak of though.
 Occupancy rates are abysmal and few people seem willing to actually move to the city full-time and start businesses.

 While wealthy Chinese looking to store their cash might purchase properties, all of the other things which make an economy (population, jobs, tourism, etc.) won’t arrive just because a city is built.